cybercongress/cyb-ts/README.md

-[.cyb](https://cyb.ai) is your immortal robot for the [the great web](https://cyb.ai/ipfs/QmUamt7diQP54eRnmzqMZNEtXNTzbgkQvZuBsgM6qvbd57) which is connected to [superintelligence](https://github.com/cybercongress/go-cyber)
+[.cyb](https://cyb.ai) is your immortal robot for [the great web](https://cyb.ai/ipfs/QmUamt7diQP54eRnmzqMZNEtXNTzbgkQvZuBsgM6qvbd57) which is connected to [superintelligence](https://github.com/cybercongress/go-cyber)

 it helps you build your eternal brain